bitrise-io/devcenter/_articles/reviews/getting-started-with-reactnative-apps.md

    Don’t worry, the password will not be visible in the logs or exposed - [that’s why it is marked SENSITIVE](https://devcenter.bitrise.io/builds/env-vars-secret-env-vars#about-secrets).
 7. [Start a build](/builds/Starting-builds-manually/).

    If everything went well, you should see your app on Testflight.
-From there, you can distribute it to external testers or release it to the App Store
+From there, you can distribute it to external testers or release it to the App Store.

 ## Test your project

 You can use React Native's built in testing method, called `jest`.
-Add another `Run nmp command` step to your workflow, and instead of `install`, type `test` in the `npm command with arguments to run` input field.
+Add another `Run nmp command` step to your workflow, and type `test` in the `npm command with arguments to run` input field.

 ![](/img/run-nmp-test.png)